conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 - Improve error reporting when validating interceptor configuration

 ### Bug fixes
-- Add `aws-java-sdk-sts` dependency to allow assume role profiles when using AWS kms
+- Add `aws-java-sdk-sts` dependency to allow assume role profiles when using AWS KMS
 - Add `jcl-over-slf4j` dependency to see logs from AWS SDK